seung-lab/BigArrays.jl/README.md

 - wrap the key-value store as a Julia `Associate` type.
 [S3Dicts is an example](https://github.com/seung-lab/S3Dicts.jl/blob/master/src/S3Dicts.jl#L15) is a good example.
 - implement the `getindex` and `setindex!` functions.
 [S3Dicts example](https://github.com/seung-lab/S3Dicts.jl/blob/master/src/S3Dicts.jl#L29)
-- implement the `get_config_dict` function to get a Julia Dict, which defines the datatype and chunk size.
-[S3Dicts example](https://github.com/seung-lab/S3Dicts.jl/blob/master/src/S3Dicts.jl#L23)
+- make sure that the key-value store have a field of `configDict` containing the block size and data type.